 It’s ironic that the question had to do with who should have “more say,” when the one person whose life was on the line ended up having no say at all.

 I was having a rough day yesterday, so I took a walk.
 I read somewhere that Smith Wigglesworth did a one-hour prayer walk each day and it seemed to work well for him, so off I went.
 I was crying out to God – well, whining really – but doesn’t “crying out” sound so much more spiritual?
+So there I was, crying out to God, when I felt like He asked me a question.

 We will have to repent in this generation not merely for the hateful words and actions of the bad people, but for the appalling silence of the good people.
 Human progress never rolls in on wheels of inevitability, it comes through the tireless efforts of men willing to be coworkers with God, and without this hard work, time itself becomes an ally of the forces of social stagnation.
 We must use time creatively, in the knowledge that the time is always ripe to do right.